ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+MEDICAL USE OF SALT.
+In many cases of
+disordered stomach, a teaspoonful of
 salt is a certain cure.
 In the violent
 internal pain, termed cholic, a
 teaspoonful of salt dissolved in a pint